In this FDD Talk post, you’ll learn the following:

 - Operating Stores also do not include the two franchises which are for baseball parks and only sell pretzels when a game is played at the park, nor the one franchise for a farmers’ market only (with very limited hours), the one franchise for a flea market only (with very limited hours), and the one store that opened during 2018 but was not open for the entire Measurement Period.

 - Ben’s Soft Pretzels also has not included the 5 franchised stores that closed during 2018, although none of those 5 opened and closed during the 12-month period.

 - If a store transferred as between two franchisees in 2018, the results are included for that store.

 - The term “Gross Sales” means all sales or revenues derived directly or indirectly from the business, including on-premises sales and monies derived at or away from the business, whether from cash, check, credit and debit card, trade credit or credit transactions, including without limitation business interruption insurance proceeds and service charges in lieu of gratuity, but excluding (i) sales taxes collected from customers and paid to the appropriate taxing authority and (ii) the amount of all coupons redeemed.

 - “Company-Owned store” means a store owned by the franchisor or any of its affiliates who are related to it by common ownership.

 - “Franchisee-Owned store” means a store operated under a Franchise Agreement that is not a Company-Owned store.

 - “Stand Alone” store as used in the table below means a store operated at a street front or similar location rather than a location within a mall or a Walmart or Meijer store.

 Part 1 – Franchisee-Owned Operating Stores

-- The historical Gross Sales for the Franchisee-Owned Operating Stores is provided in the following table:
+- The historical Gross Sales for the Measurement Period for the 45 Franchisee-Owned Operating Stores is provided in the following table: